+Appeals Form

 Name of child School

-I have received notification on (date) regarding the following Identification/Placement Committee decision for my child:
+I have received notification on (date) Identification/Placement Committee decision for regarding the following my child:

 I have discussed this decision with the director of gifted services.
-Yes No
+Yes No I

-I would like to appeal the decision for the following reason:
+would like to appeal the decision for the followin g reason:

-What additional information can vou provide that might be re elevant to this decision 2 mai additional mitormation can you provide that hight ov it 4 ÷
+What additional information can you provide that might be relevant to this decision?

+Name of parent/guardian

+Mailing address:

-Name of parent/guardian Mailing address: Daytime phone number: Parent/guardian signature Date
+Daytime phone number:

+Parent/guardian signature Date